Pediatric Emergency Medicine fellowship

 Learn more about what makes our program exceptional:

-- Proudly sponsored by HealthPartners Institute in partnership with Region’s Hospital, home to one of the finest Emergency Medicine Residencies in the country.
+- Proudly sponsored by HealthPartners Institute in partnership with Region’s Hospital, which also houses the Emergency Medicine Residency.
 The Office of Health Professional Education at HealthPartners provides institutional resources and support to our program.

-- Our PEM Fellowship provides the opportunity to work at both the Minneapolis and St. Paul Children’s campuses, which combined see more than 90,000 patient visits per year.
+- Our PEM Fellowship provides the opportunity to work at both the Minneapolis and St. Paul Children’s campuses, which see a combined total of more than 90,000 patient visits per year.

-- Our Minneapolis campus is the only free standing children’s hospital in the region that provides level I trauma services in a pediatric-specific setting.
+- Our Minneapolis campus is the only free-standing children’s hospital in the region that provides level I trauma services in a pediatric-specific setting verified by the American College of Surgeons.
+In addition to our trauma program, the Minneapolis campus includes the primary centers for Hematology/Oncology program, Neurology and Neurosurgery, Orthopedics, and Cardiology.

 - Regions Hospital serves as the training site for rotations in adult emergency medicine, emergency medical services and toxicology.
-It is a designated level 1 trauma center for adults and pediatric patients in St. Paul, and is known for its specialty care and Centers of Excellence led by highly skilled doctors, surgeons, rehabilitation specialists, nurses and staff members.
+It is a designated level 1 trauma center for adults and pediatric patients in St. Paul.
 Regions Hospital also serves as a Burn Center for St Paul and the east metro.

 Our leadership